Do You Know How to Prevent Friends and Family from “Guiding” You to the Wrong Decision of franchise ownership?

 While there is a high failure rate for independent small businesses, the reverse is true for franchises.
 A 1999 study by the United States Chamber of Commerce found that 86% of franchises opened within the last five years were still under the same ownership and 97% of them were still open for business.

 Why does franchising succeed?
-Here are just some of the ways owning a franchise will give you an edge over being an independent business owner:
+Franchise ownership will give you an edge over being an independent business owner, such as:

 Scare tactic #2: